 For example, you see a car speeding towards you (trigger).
 This causes you to perceive a threat (thought) that induces fear (emotion).
 Unpleasant feelings, such as taking a sharp breath and a pounding heart follow.
 You respond by slamming on the brakes or veering out of the way (action).
 You see he missed you (trigger), you mutter under your breath (thought), feel a mixture of anger and joy that you escaped unharmed (emotion), breathe a sigh of relief (feeling) and continue on your way (action).

-Even though we experience countless shades of emotions that continuously ebb and flow, they can be classified into groups of primary emotions.
+We experience countless shades of emotions that continuously ebb and flow.
+They can be classified into groups of primary emotions.

 Plutchik's wheel of emotions was created as a model to describe human emotions.
-He proposed that all people experience a basic set of eight primary, or biologically primitive emotions that directly relate to behaviors that help us adapt and improve our chances of survival.
-Our many and varied types of emotions all stem from these primary emotions, which vary in intensity and combine together to make new emotions.
+He proposed that all people experience a basic set of eight primary, or biologically primitive emotions.
+They directly relate to behaviors that help us adapt and improve our chances of survival.
+Our many and varied types of emotions stem from primary emotions, which vary in intensity and combine together to make new emotions.

 The eight sectors of Plutchik's Wheel show the primary emotions.
 Each state has an opposite.
 Emotions are related and increase in intensity as you move toward the center of the circle.
 Annoyance is a mild form of anger.
 Rage is intense anger.
 The white areas show the emotion that is related to the two emotions near it.
 For example, serenity and acceptance combine as love.

-Of course, human emotions are not this simple.
+Of course, humans are not this simple.
 You are always experiencing and expressing emotions, and can experience several in close succession.
 You easily move up and down the intensity scale in a matter of seconds.
 Each emotion can be accompanied by different types of feelings.

 Just watch infants or very young children who have yet to learn how to hide their feelings to see the range of emotion in action.
 They express emotions in rapid succession with every changing thought and it shows just as instantaneously in their faces and bodies.